Limenius/Liform/README.md

 ## Serializing errors

 This library provides a normalizer to serialize forms with errors into an array.
-This part was shameless taken from [FOSRestBundle](https://github.com/FriendsOfSymfony/FOSRestBundle/blob/master/Serializer/Normalizer/FormErrorNormalizer.php).
-Just do in your action:
+This part was shamelessly taken from [FOSRestBundle](https://github.com/FriendsOfSymfony/FOSRestBundle/blob/master/Serializer/Normalizer/FormErrorNormalizer.php).
+To use this feature copy the following code in your controller action:

 ```php
 use Limenius\Liform\Serializer\Normalizer\FormErrorNormalizer;